 Shame on him.
 Far better men than Goldberg shed their blood on those Normandy beaches so that he could have the freedom to make such profoundly dullard remarks.

-One of the nation’s most noted liberal protagonists, Harvard law professor Alan Dershowitz, warned that Democrat leaders are making a grave mistake by embracing those who want to “tear down America” and by not condemning both sides of the riotous mobs in Charlottesville.
+One of the nation’s most noted leftist legal protagonists, Harvard law professor Alan Dershowitz, warned that Democrat leaders are making a grave mistake by embracing those who want to “tear down America” and by not condemning both sides of the riotous mobs in Charlottesville.

 He implores his fellow Democrats: “Do not glorify the violent people who are now tearing down the statues.
 Many of these people, not all of them, many of these people are trying to tear down America.
 Antifa is a radical, anti-America, anti-free market, communist, socialist, hard-left sensorial organization.
 They use violence. … I’m a liberal, and I think it’s the obligation of liberals to speak out against the hard-left radicals, just like it’s the obligation of conservatives to speak out against the extremism of the hard right.”

 After being uniformly condemned by conservatives and most moderates, even House Minority Leader Nancy Pelosi finally condemned antifa, declaring, “Our democracy has no room for inciting violence or endangering the public, no matter the ideology of those who commit such acts.
 The violent actions of people calling themselves antifa in Berkeley this weekend deserve unequivocal condemnation, and the perpetrators should be arrested and prosecuted.”
 But that condemnation was hollow.

 Even that most entrenched of the Trump-hating Leftmedia outlets, The Washington Post, is now playing catch-up.
 The paper recently ran a headline proclaiming, “Black-clad antifa members attack peaceful right-wing demonstrators in Berkeley.”